omahs/phala-blockchain/docs/add-worker-to-cluster.md

 - 4. Follow instructions in the [cluster-state-transfer.sh](/standalone/pruntime/scripts/cluster-state-transfer.sh) to transfer the state from the old worker to the new worker.

-        Note: Make sure do the step 4 quickly after step 3, because the old worker will check the new worker's block height and reject the state transfer request if the new worker is too far behind(more than 128 blocks).
+        Note: Make sure to do the step 4 quickly after step 3, because the old worker will check the new worker's block height and reject the state transfer request if the new worker is too far behind(more than 128 blocks).

 - 5. Resume syncing on the new worker.